PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 ## Comparing the two strategies

-Visualize trajectories of 3 cells using strategy 1 versus strategy 2.
+The following figure visualizes the trajectories of three cells using strategy 1 (left) versus strategy 2 (right).
+After 500 seconds, cells using the standard standard walk strategy travel away from the origin, and some of them are located at places with higher concentrations.
+The cells using chemotactic strategy, on the other hand, successfully move towards the goal and stay near it.

 ![image-center](../assets/images/chemotaxis_traj_compare_uniform.png){: .align-center}
 Sample trajectories for the two strategies.
 Left: standard random walk; right: chemotactic random walk.
 The background color indicates concentration: white -> red = low -> high; black dots are starting points; red dots are the points they reached at the end of the simulation; colorful dashed lines represent trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the highest concentration (1500, 1500).
 {: style="font-size: medium;"}

-After 500 seconds, cells using the standard standard walk strategy travel away from the origin, and some of them are located at places with higher concentrations.
-The cells using chemotactic strategy, on the other hand, successfully move towards the goal and stay near it.

-To confirm what we observed in the trajectories is representative of the performance of the two strategies, let's compare the performance of 500 cells for 1500 seconds.
-The following figure summarizes the average distances of the 500 cells for both strategies.
+Of course, we should be wary of our small sample size.
+To confirm that what we observed in these trajectories is true on average, we will compare the two strategies for 500 simulations.
+The following figure summarizes the average distances to the goal of the 500 cells for both strategies.

 ![image-center](../assets/images/chemotaxis_performance_compare_uniform.png){: .align-center}
 Average distances through time.
 Red: standard random walk; blue: chemotactic random walk.
 The two colored lines indicates average distances for the 500 cells; the shaded area represents one standard deviation.